The insider advice on this page is from one of Wendy’s Trusted Travel Experts for New Zealand: Jean-Michel Jefferson of Ahipara.

 Restaurants the locals love

-Locals and visitors alike love the setting of Amisfield, which is surrounded by mountains and the restaurant’s own vineyards, which produce the most perfect wine pairings.
-In Arrowtown, 20 minutes northeast of Queenstown, Saffron has been drawing crowds for years.
-Two favorites: a trio of curries (red duck and pineapple, prawn dumpling and soft-shell crab, salmon steamed in a banana leaf) and banana tagine with truffle ice cream for dessert.
+Locals and visitors alike love the setting of Amisfield: It is surrounded by mountains and the restaurant’s own vineyards, which produce the most perfect wine pairings.

 Bluff oysters.
 When they’re in season from March to August, you can find these delicate, fat, and meaty oysters at any good restaurant.